dsletten/OnLisp/tables.md

 As CLHS states:
 > SXHASH is intended for use where the pre-defined abstractions are insufficient.
 Its main intent is to allow the user a convenient means of implementing more complicated hashing paradigms than are provided through hash tables.

+In summary, association lists provide the most flexibility in terms of keys, and a convenient syntax.
+They also perform adequately for small tables.
+Hash tables are more efficient for large tables but are less flexible and convenient.
+Property lists are the least flexible with regard to what keys may be used.
+And symbol property lists in particular have a number of drawbacks.
+The use of modern OO ideas is preferable to older uses of symbol plists to model hierarchies.